Funny-mad-Peeea/ScaiIlp/readme.md

     ILPSolverInterface:         Published interface
     |
-    |-> ILPSolverImpl:          Auxiliary base class to simpilfy implementation of any specific solver.
+    |-> ILPSolverImpl:          Auxiliary base class to simplify implementation of any specific solver.
         |                       Implements some methods of ILPSolverInterface
         |                       by calling a smaller number of newly introduced private virtual methods.
         |
-        |-> ILPSolverOsiModel:  Base class for solvers whose modelling functionality is exposed via
+        |-> ILPSolverOsiModel:  Base class for solvers whose modeling functionality is exposed via
         |   |                   the OsiSolverInterface, i.e. have a partial Osi interface.
         |   |                   Implements all methods they share.
         |   |
         |   |-> ILPSolverCbc:   Final.
 To use CBC.
         |   |                   Implements the remaining, solver specific methods for the CBC solver.
         |   |
-        |   |-> ILPSolverOsi:   Base class for solvers who have a complete Osi interface.
+        |   |-> ILPSolverOsi:   Final.
+Class for solvers who have a complete Osi interface.
         |                       Implements the remaining, solver specific methods.
-        |                       Currently, some functions have empty implementations
+        |                       Currently, some parameter-setting functions have empty implementations
         |                       because the OsiSolverInterface does not provide this functionality.
         |
         |-> ILPSolverCollect:   Implements all input related methods by storing the data in ILPData.